shanecelis/bevy_mod_plotters/README.md

 cargo run --example draw_graph
 ```

-This will show a red sphere with a light rotating around it and blue plane cut.
+This will show a plot of three points and a red line.

-* `draw_graph` - Draw a plot of lines, hit 'Space' to update.
+* `draw_graph` - Plot three points and a line; hit 'Space' to update.
 * `anim_graph` - Animate a sinusoidal wave.

 # TODO